Danding1314/ServerQuery/README.md

 <b>Return Values</b>
  - If the server queried is offline the function will return `false`...

  - If the server is online the data class `ServerData` will be returned...
+(See <a href="https://github.com/DaRealPandaz/ServerQuery/src/DaRealPandaz/ServerQuery/Utils/Data/ServerData.php">Here</a> for more information)

 # Installation